 Keyboards, viola and vocals.
 Hugh is a curious composer/performer who wrote the music for the opening ceremony of Milton Keynes’s ‘Concrete Cows’ when he was a teenager and has not looked back since.
 He has composed large-scale pieces for Opera North, Dartmoor National Park, UNESCO, The National Theatre of Scotland (award winning!) and has led several Anglo-Japanese projects.
 He currently spends a lot of time with the under 4’s and the over 80‘s.
 His paternal grandmother was a cousin of Ivor Gurney, which probably accounts for the eccentric and compulsive song-writing.

-Guitar, ukulele, vocals, electrics and editing - Steve writes/arranges music, sings every day and makes films.
-He has made a choral piece for 8 screens and 16 audio channels (the Philharmonia Orchestra's Universe of Sound), fronted bands (as an opening act for Muse, Arctic Monkeys, Television), directed/produced video/music for a 21st Century ‘Peepshow' box and is currently making his own zero-budget independent film: Mote's Pinch (which may never be finished).
+Guitar, ukulele, vocals, electrics and editing - Steve writes/arranges music, sings and makes films.
+He has made a choral piece for 8 screens and 16 audio channels (the Philharmonia Orchestra's Universe of Sound), made video and sound for a 21st Century travelling ‘Peepshow' and bespoke digital backdrops for non-traditional community performances.
+He is also attending to his own zero-budget independent films which may never be finished.

 Percussion, cajon, ukulele, spoons and assorted oddments.
 Ben has been playing percussion and drums since he was 12.
-An incessant tapper and roving multi-instrumentalist, he has performed and provided workshops to thousands of people at places like Notting Hill Carnival, Womad Festival, Cornbury Festival, the London 2012 Olympic Festival and an after school club on a wet Wednesday night somewhere on outskirts of Plymouth.
+An incessant tapper and roving multi-instrumentalist, he has performed and provided workshops to thousands of people at places like Notting Hill Carnival, Womad Festival, Cornbury Festival, the London 2012 Olympic Festival and an after-school club on a wet Wednesday night, somewhere on the outskirts of Plymouth.
 He still struggles to play songs in 7/8...